ashlippert/Lab-1/Lab-1.md

 ## Date: February 2nd, 2025

 ## Introduction:
    This lab introduces basic electronic test equipment, including a Digital Multimeter (DMM), an oscilloscope (O-scope), a Function Generator (F.G.), and a Direct Current Power Supply (DCPS).
 The goal was to understand how each tool works, practice obtaining accurate measurements, and obtain hands-on practice.
 During the lab, different electronic signals were created and measured using the equipment.
-Additionally, this lab provided instruction on how to use GitHub to write lab reports and the basics for navigating the GitHub interface.
+   Additionally, this lab provided instruction on how to use GitHub to write lab reports and the basics for navigating and understanding the GitHub interface.

 ## Materials:
 1. Four different resistors (any value)